JTan2231/castra/docs/WORKSPACE.md

 Castra keeps every project’s ephemeral runtime state inside a workspace rooted at a `.castra` directory.
 The workspace holds broker metadata, cached base images, bootstrap staging areas, and process bookkeeping so that `castra up`, `status`, `down`, and `clean` can coordinate without leaking state across runs.
 This note documents how the workspace is picked, how `.castra`-prefixed paths resolve, and what lives under the directory during each phase of the lifecycle.

+When multiple workspaces are active, `castra status`, `castra ports`, and `castra down` (without `--config`) aggregate across all of them using the metadata recorded under `metadata/workspace.json`.
+Use `--workspace <id>` to target a single entry; IDs correspond to the `workspace.id` field captured in the metadata and rendered in the CLI headers.

 ## Workspace Selection
 - **Default naming.** When a config omits `[project].state_dir`, Castra hashes the configuration’s parent directory and combines it with a slugified project name: `~/.castra/projects/<slug>-<hash>`. (`default_state_root` in `src/config.rs`.)
 - **Global projects root.** The shared prefix `~/.castra/projects` (`default_projects_root` in `src/core/project.rs`) lets multiple checkouts of the same project keep isolated state roots while still allowing global maintenance via `castra clean --global`.